The Double Refuge ✝︎ Saint Francis

 An ordinary Mahjong, May 2005, Author: Tage Olsin.
 From Wikimedia commons (cropped by RYC)

-The second problem lies in its historical context.
+A second problem lies in the historical context.
 Pascal puts the doubter on the defensive, creating a scenario in which a doubter accuses a believer.
 Who are all these mid-17th century unbelievers who need to be reminded, “Don’t accuse of falsity those who have made a choice, since you don’t know anything about it”?
 The historical reality is the opposite: the believers back then were the ones accusing the unbelievers of falsity.
-It seems odd that, even before Hume or Voltaire, a doubter is being accused of not letting a believer choose between belief and disbelief.
-Back then, it was the believer who wasn’t allowing the doubter to choose.
-Of course, Pascal isn’t writing a history of religion here, but rather a psychological or spiritual dialogue, either with another person or between two sides of himself.
-Such a personal or inter-personal interchange is entirely possible.
-Yet Pascal is also making a very big religious point here, so it seems fair to acknowledge the larger historical context within which his dramatic context is set.
+It seems odd that, even before Hume or Voltaire, a doubter is being accused of accusing believers.
+Back then, it was the believer who was preempting choice, not the other way around.

-Fourth, Pascal provides a false dichotomy, between 1. belief and an umbrella 2. disbelief, the latter conveniently holding beneath it the distinct possibilities of 2. disbelief and 3. doubt.
+Pascal also provides a false dichotomy between 1. belief and 2. disbelief.
+Within the latter lie the distinct possibilities of 2. disbelief and 3. doubt.
 The choice isn’t dichotomous, but rather trichotomous at the very least, and possibly polychotomous (if one can imagine such a word).
 This problem is related to the problem often faced by agnostics when pressed to take a side, get off the fence, and decide on belief or disbelief.
-This problem is also related to my final two problems with Pascal’s wager — constraint on agency and assumption of a specific belief system.
+This problem is compounded by my final two problems with Pascal’s wager — constraint on agency and assumption of a specific belief system.

-Fifth, Pascal constrains our agency when he writes that we must choose, despite his imaginary interlocutor’s point that the “true course is not to wager at all.”
+Pascal also constrains our agency when he writes that we must choose — despite his imaginary interlocutor’s point that the “true course is not to wager at all.”
 Yet why must we choose?
-Does God look askance at humans for not making a choice when the determining features of this choice are anything but rational, reasonable, practical, verifiable, or inevitable?
-The rules of the game are decidedly one-sided here, and don’t allow us the option of a God who isn’t a jealous one.
+Does God look askance at humans for not making a choice?
+Are the rules of the game one-sided, pre-empting the option of a God who isn’t a jealous one?
 If God is outraged by our inability to see Him, why does He make it so hard to see Him?

 In Chapter 18 of Pensées, entitled “God’s design to hide Himself from some and to reveal Himself to others” (Dessein de Dieu de se cacher aux uns, et de se découvrir aux autres), Pascal writes that “He has […] given visible marks of Himself to those who search for Him and not to those who don’t search for Him.
 There’s plenty of light for those who only wish to see, and plenty of darkness for those who have a contrary disposition” (“il a donné des marques de soi visibles à ceux qui le cherchent et non à ceux qui ne le cherchent pas.
 Il y a assez de lumière pour ceux qui ne désirent que de voir et assez d’obscurité pour ceux qui ont une disposition contraire”).
-The fairness of Pascal’s God is debatable: He certainly doesn’t conform to human notions of fairness.
+This appears to have an inordinate amount of confirmation bias.
+Anyone tirelessly searching for angels may mistake a cloud-bank for a choir, and anyone tirelessly searching for snakes may mistake a rope for Satan.

-Also, Pascal’s wager doesn’t address the question of agnostics who are open to whatever is true.
-Pascal’s dichotomy again gets in the way: agnostics who seek truth aren’t searching for a particular truth and they’re certainly not refusing to search for truth.
-They don’t fit into Pascal’s simplistic duality, which presupposes one group ardently and somewhat angelically wanting to believe in God and another group hell-bent on denying Cosmic Meaning and their eternal souls.
+Also, Pascal’s wager here doesn’t address the question of double refugees who are open to whatever’s true.
+Pascal’s dichotomy again gets in the way: refugees who seek truth aren’t searching for a particular truth and they’re certainly not refusing to search for truth.
+They don’t fit into Pascal’s simplistic duality, which presupposes one group ardently and somewhat angelically wanting to believe in God and another group hell-bent on denying Cosmic Meaning and the eternal soul.
 Pascal’s wording is particularly problematic: the first group only wants to see, while the other group apparently has a contrary disposition.
-This second category doesn’t even apply to atheists: they don’t desire not to see; they simply don’t see what Pascal thinks they should.
-The second category applies even less to agnostics, who desire to see whatever is true, and who attempt to acknowledge whatever in their upbringing or cultural formation may make them biased, pre-judgmental, or unable to see clearly.
+This second category doesn’t even apply to atheists, let alone to hard agnostics and double refugees: atheists don’t desire not to see; they simply don’t see what Pascal thinks they should.
+The second category applies even less to double refugees, who desire to see whatever is true, and who attempt to acknowledge whatever in their upbringing or cultural formation may make them biased, pre-judgmental, or unable to see clearly.

-Pascal’s statement also brings up other problems: Are those who seek God finding what they want to see rather than what is necessarily there?
+This brings me back to the problem of confirmation bias.
+Are those who seek God finding what they want to see rather than what is necessarily there?
 Are they programmed by history and geography to believe what their culture tells them to?
 On earth there are billions of people raised to believe specific things, and billions of people who see the specific things they are raised to believe.
-To make matters worse, there are at least three groups of believers that are larger than one billion people (Christians, Muslims, and Hindus), and each of these groups believes in specific things that the others do not.
+Massive cases in point, there are at least three groups of believers that are larger than one billion people (Christians, Muslims, and Hindus), and each of these groups believes in specific things that the others do not.

-Sixth, Pascal presupposes a belief-system in which God only rewards those who believe.
+Finally, Pascal presupposes a belief-system in which God only rewards those who believe.
 The question of gain and loss is closely related to the problem of a false dichotomy: if God rewards belief, it’s hard to see what happens to someone who doubts, given that doubt isn’t the same thing as disbelief.
 Yet the problem is deeper than any concern about the degrees of reward or loss: Why does one necessarily lose anything at all by not believing?
 If God exists, He exists whether or not we believe in Him.
-And if He is a just God, rather than a jealous God, then he will understand our confusion, judging us on our motives and actions, rather than on our opinions or beliefs.
-Perhaps God exists and His criteria for rewarding us with a soul or an afterlife (as per the early Egyptian scenario) is that people not believe blindly and that they not believe in a system that’s contrary to what’s reasonable, demonstrable, or inclusive.
+And if He is a just God, rather than Pascal’s jealous and exclusive 17th Century Catholic God, then He will understand our confusion. he will judge us on our motives and actions, rather than on our opinions or beliefs.
+Perhaps God exists and His criteria for rewarding us with a soul or an afterlife is that people not believe blindly, and that they remain open, loving and charitable even to those who have different opinions and beliefs.

 From Cambodia, Le Guimet Museum, Paris (photos RYC)